 A social mission continues to be at the heart of ROOSTERGNN.
 The key step to establishing equality is through hands-on education.
 In a true democracy, merit, talent and hard work should be the leading factors to success.

-Our specialty are our Internship Seminars, in which students acquire hands-on training, attending Editorial Meetings, Workshops, Mentoring Sessions and Feedback, always with prestigious experts at their side.
+Our specialty lies in our Internship & Mentoring Programs, in which students acquire hands-on training, attending Editorial Meetings, Workshops, Mentoring Sessions and Feedback, always with prestigious experts at their side.

 In our mission to promote journalism education worldwide, ROOSTERGNN Academy has a series of benefactors, and moreover offers scholarships and financial aid for its students.
 In 2016, we moreover launched our first Journalism Evolution Awards to reward the talent of young journalists.

-The future of ROOSTERGNN is bright and so, too, should the power of the fourth media as a whole.
-In 2017, we will be expanding our newsroom training opportunities, with Travel Journalism and Fashion Journalism Internship Seminars here in the Spanish capital.
+The future of ROOSTERGNN is bright and so, too, should the power of the fourth estate, the media, as a whole.

 Step on board, travel with us and kick-start your career.